-- Two parts to the About Me webpage on your blog: 20 points a.
-Post any information about yourself that you would like to share with your classmates and embed a Web 2.0 Introduction of yourself.
-See the instructor's sample website at http://margemaxwell.lmeatwku.tech.
+1. Two parts to the About Me webpage on your blog:

+- Post any information about yourself that you would like to share with your classmates and embed a Web 2.0 Introduction of yourself.
+See the instructor's sample website at Maxwell Sample LITE Website.
 For Web 2.0 lists or ideas you can visit CREaTe Excellence Resources.
 You need to add three things: (1) embed an Intro using Web 2.0 tool (not just a link but embed it in the post), (2) give some information about yourself and (3) APA references for sources used in your Web 2.0 introduction.
-See due date on course calendar. b.
+See due date on course calendar. - b.
 Comment on at least two other students' post on their About Me webpage.
-See due date on course calendar.
-Completed, signed Orientation Activity emailed to instructor 5 points 3.
-Email with all components to instructor 5 points 4.
-Participation (these points given after submitting your final reflection) 20 points - Maintaining contact with the instructor and responding to specific information request by the instructor. - Professional courtesy to other users in the course site. • - Attendance and participation in all three online webinars
+See due date on course calendar. - Completed, signed Orientation Activity emailed to instructor

+Email with all components to instructor

+4. Participation (these points given after submitting your final reflection)

+- Maintaining contact with the instructor and responding to specific information request by the instructor. - Professional courtesy to other users in the course site. - Attendance and participation in all three online webinars

-Three Technology Skills (TS) Modules (100 points each; 300 total points)
+Four Technology Skills (TS) Modules and Website Update (75 points each; 300 total points)